Hey, thanks for stopping by!

 It wasn’t until a spontaneous decision made me book a flight to Australia that I first caught the travel bug.

 I travelled the East Coast and knew my ‘desire to explore’ had finally found a purpose.
 There were hundreds of countries out there, cultures, foods, people to meet.

 I only spent 4 months in Australia before my money ran out, and I had to head home to save for my next trip, but I was content.
 I was going to head home, get some more money together and go again!

 Where It All Began

-What were the chances; we were in the same place, at the same time and on the same mission…to get back out and see the world.
+What were the chances; we were in the same place, at the same time and on the same mission – to get back out and see more of the world.

 Our personalities were identical.
 Our morals, values and the amount of love we had to give were perfectly matched.
-And within a couple of weeks of getting to know each other, it was inevitable that neither of us were leaving the UK without one another.
+And within a couple of weeks of getting to know each other, it was inevitable that neither of us were going to leave the UK without one another.

 The amount of laughter we had in those first few weeks shaped us into the relationship we cherish now.

 One thing led to another – flights got cancelled, homes got moved and on 24th October 2016 two became one.

 We accepted that bumping into each other at home wasn’t in fact too good to be true.